BigPolarBear1/Factorization_new/README.md

 AAAAAAAAAAAAAAAH.
 Why did I waste the entire weekend implementing logarithmic sieving when its a fucking linear problem that can be solved with linear congruences. aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaah.
 Oh well.
 Guess that buys people a few more extra days until shit hits the fan.

+the NSA cryptologist reading this knows what is about to happen in a few days.
+Tick tock fuckers.